coder-hxl/x-crawl/README.md

 - Cules data for asynchronous/synchronous ways.
 - In three ways to obtain the results of the three ways of supporting Promise, Callback, and Promise + Callback.
 - RquestConfig has 5 ways of writing.
-- The anthropomorphic request interval time.
+- Flexible request interval.
-- In a simple configuration, you can capture pages, JSON, file resources, and so on.
+- Operations such as crawling pages, batch network requests, and batch downloading of file resources can be performed with simple configuration.
 - The rotation function, crawl regularly.
 - The built -in Puppeteer crawl the page and uses the JSDOM library to analyze the page, or it can also be parsed by itself.
 - Chopening with TypeScript, possessing type prompts, and providing generic types.